shellc0de0/shellc0de0/README.md

 Hey! my name is Joseph but you can call me shellc0de!😅

-I live in england and i'm currently living here as well!🤓
+I'm from england and i'm currently living here as well!🤓

 I'm a developer begginer.🔐
 ------------------------------------------------------